Azure/azure-docs-sdk-dotnet/api/overview/azure/latest/identity-readme.md

 ![Azure CLI Account Device Code Sign In][azure_cli_login_device_code_image]

+#### Authenticate via the Azure Developer CLI

+Developers coding outside of an IDE can also use the [Azure Developer CLI][azure_developer_cli] to authenticate.
+Applications using the `DefaultAzureCredential` or the `AzureDeveloperCliCredential` can then use this account to authenticate calls in their application when running locally.

+To authenticate with the [Azure Developer CLI][azure_developer_cli], users can run the command `azd auth login`.
+For users running on a system with a default web browser, the Azure Developer CLI will launch the browser to authenticate the user.

+For systems without a default web browser, the `azd auth login --use-device-code` command will use the device code authentication flow.

 #### Authenticate via Azure PowerShell

 Developers coding outside of an IDE can also use [Azure PowerShell][azure_powerShell] to authenticate.
 Applications using the `DefaultAzureCredential` or the `AzurePowerShellCredential` can then use this account to authenticate calls in their application when running locally.